 2) Add glycerin up to whatever level of the bottle will give you the percentage of glycerin that you've decided to use.

-up to whatever level of the bottle will give you the percentage of water that you've decided to use.
+3) Add water up to whatever level of the bottle will give you the percentage of water that you've decided to use.

 4) Shake vigorously.
 Vegetable glycerin is completely soluble with water, so the glycerin should "disappear" into the water.